Mt Asahidake & Biei Blue River

 - Snowshoe hiking in the snow in the foothills of Mt.
 Asahidake

-- Snowshoe hiking in the serene forest to Biei’s Blue River
+- Snowshoe hiking through serene forest to Biei’s Blue River

-- Overnight at Shirogane Onsen at the base of Tokachi Mountains
+- Staying overnight at Shirogane Onsen at the base of the Tokachi Mountains

 About Asahidake & Biei